18F/identity-design-system/CONTRIBUTING.md

 Go to `localhost:3000` in your browser and you should be viewing a local instance of the Cloud.gov pattern library.
 When your file is saved, Fractal will reload the site automatically and you will be able to view those changes.

+When making changes to the style guide, update files in the `/src/` directory.
+These will be copied and built by Fractal and will be made accessible to companion sites as the `identity-style-guide` web module.

 Happy developing!